Radu Dan

 }

 Run the app and see what you get.
-Make sure you use a real device for this.
+Be sure to use a real device for this.

 Understanding calendars

-Open the app and hit one of those buttons.
-The output label will have the text something like: Calendar: gregorian Time Zone: Europe/London 09:28.
-Go to your device settings, General > Date & Time.
-Toggle of the Set Automatically switch.
+Start by opening the app and tapping either button.
+You should see an output label displaying something like: Calendar: gregorian Time Zone: Europe/London 09:28.
+To experiment with the calendar settings, navigate to your device's settings menu: Settings > General > Date & Time.
+Once there, locate and disable the Set Automatically switch.

 Date and Time Settings

-Update the time 1-2 hours before or after your current time.
-For example, current time for me was 09:28 and I updated it to 10:28.
+Change the time to an hour or two earlier or later.
+For example, my current time was 09:28, and I updated it to 10:28.

 Date and Time Settings

-Go back to the app.
-Tap on the buttons again.
+Go back to the app and press the buttons again.
 Surprised?
-Both actions update the label to the new time!
+Both buttons update the label to reflect the new time!

 Setting time zone